 1) code & upgrades; 2) funds and resource allocation; and 3) decision-making control.

 Beyond social consensus, Doug Petkanics noted a need for effective execution of what’s been decided upon, including checks & balances.

 How incentives are set up and controlled, via governance, can help to ensure the ongoing execution, outcomes, and the care that goes into these networks.

 What will Livepeer strive to decentralize and how can governance help?

 Breaking It Down

 Livepeer will be looking for a community consensus based way to set parameters that affect the economics of the network.
-For example, the Livepeer community should have the ability to change the size of the active transcoder set.
+For example, the Livepeer community should have the ability to change the rate of inflationary rewards that participants receive.
 Governance mechanisms may be used to find, implement, and execute this sort of consensus.